emipa606/CallofCthulhuIndustrialAge/README.md

 Update of jecrells mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=777197241

-- This is an unofficial port
-- This will be removed when/if Jecrell comes back
 - Added wax-patch based on crec4ets mod
 - Made royal chandelier suitable for thronerooms, via SoongJr